Leadership Team

 She was a recipient of the Hero of Recovery Award from Mental Health America of Indiana in 2018 and the Community Service Award from Drug Free Marion County in 2013.

-She is life-long Hoosier who grew up in rural Indiana and lives in Indianapolis with her husband and teenage son.
+She is life-long Hoosier who grew up in rural Indiana and lives in Indianapolis with her teenage son.
 She enjoys traveling, hiking, and running.

 Brenda has over 25 years of experience in child and family services and currently serves as the Vice President of Program Administration for The Villages of Indiana.
 In this executive leadership position, Brenda leads the state-wide programming initiatives that include foster care, adoption, kinship care, home and community based services, Healthy Families programming, and other early childhood initiatives.
 To continue to serve the nearly 10,000 children and families each year, Brenda strategically directs The Villages in operational innovation with the use of technology to enhance practice and quality assurance.